pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         :param algorithm: A value from the :class:`~cryptography.hazmat.primitives.serialization.pkcs12.PBES` enumeration.

-    .. method:: mac_algorithm(algorithm)
+    .. method:: hmac_hash(algorithm)

-        Set the MAC algorithm to use for a PKCS12 structure.
+        Set the hash algorithm to use within the MAC for a PKCS12 structure.

         :param algorithm: An instance of a
             :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`